+51 984 673 124 | +51 984 652 232 | [email protected]

 The market here, located within the city blocks in front of Belén, is the raucous, crowded affair common to most Peruvian towns.
 All kinds of strange and exotic products are sold among the more mundane bags of rice, sugar, flour and cheap household goods.
 Look for the bark of the chuchuhuasi tree, which is soaked in rum for weeks and used as a tonic (it’s served in many of the local bars).
 Chuchuhuasi and other Amazon plants are common ingredients in herbal pain-reducing and arthritis formulas manufactured in Europe and the USA.
 The market makes for exciting shopping and sightseeing, but do remember to watch your wallet.

-Every guidebook mentions the ‘majestic’ Casa de Fierro (Iron House), designed by Gustave Eiffel (of Eiffel Tower fame).
+La casa de fierro.- Every guidebook mentions the ‘majestic’ Casa de Fierro (Iron House), designed by Gustave Eiffel (Eiffel Tower architect).
 It was made in Paris in 1860 and imported piece by piece into Iquitos around 1890, during the opulent rubber-boom days, to beautify the city.
 It’s the only survivor of three different iron houses originally imported here.
 It resembles a bunch of scrap-metal sheets bolted together, was once the location of the Iquitos Club and is now, in humbler times, a general store.

 This new and intuitively presented museum takes you on a romp through the traits, traditions and beliefs of the tribes of the Amazon Basin, with a focus on the Peruvian Amazon.
 Some 40 Amazonian cultures are represented.